 “Oh, let us tell you about Alice!”

 Alice was an English woman, blonde and white-skinned like me, Danny explained.
 She stayed in the village for a whole year, and she even wrote a book about it.

 “She lived here with us, ate our food, slept in our huts,” one of the young Orang Asli confirmed.

-I tried for a moment to imagine what it would be like to eat raw mushrooms and monkey meat for a year, to sleep on rough mats together with an entire family, and to be washed only by the muddy river water or by the rain… I would have liked to learn more about Orang Asli, but I wouldn’t have gone so far as to try to become one of them.
-I was not among those who believed that the mere regression to a supposedly idyllic moment in the evolution of our species could solve the problems of modern humanity – not more than we could go back in time and modify the past to improve the present.
+For a moment, I tried to imagine what it would be like to eat raw mushrooms and monkey meat for a year, sleep on rough mats together with an entire family, and be washed only by the muddy river water or by the rain… I would have liked to learn more about the Orang Asli, but I wouldn’t have gone so far as to try to become one of them.
+I was not convinced that the mere regression to a supposedly idyllic moment in the evolution of our species could solve the problems of modern humanity – not more than we could go back in time and modify the past to improve the present.

-There was another reason, much more practical, why I would have hesitated to share one of those families’ hut, unlike the brave Alice.
-Ever since I arrived, I had noticed on some people’s skin a sort of strange white spots covered with dry pustules, quite large and widespread.
+There was another, much more practical reason why I would have hesitated to share one of those families’ huts, unlike the brave Alice.
+Ever since I arrived, I had noticed on the skin of my hosts some strange white spots covered with pustules.
 The guide told me it was a skin condition.
-A genetic one, he said, but he was unable to remember how it was called in English, no matter how hard he tried.
-He assured me it wasn’t contagious.
-But my instincts kept me from touching anything in the village.
-I still don’t know for sure what it was.
-Later, as I was reading more about Malaysia’s indigenous tribes, I was amazed to find out that they were ravaged by diseases long eradicated in the rest of the world, such as leprosy…
+A genetic one, he claimed, but he was unable to remember how it was called in English, no matter how hard he tried.
+He assured me it wasn’t contagious, but my instincts kept me from touching anything in the village.
+I still don’t entirely know what it was.
+Later, as I was trying to find out, I realized that many indigenous tribes in Malaysia were ravaged by diseases long eradicated in the rest of the world, such as leprosy…

 Certainly, life in the jungle was anything but safe or comfortable.
 I knew I had to be cautious, but at the same time, I stubbornly refused to be intimidated…